passy1977/Archlinux_Framework13AMD_FullEncryption_TMP2.0_Xfce4/README.md

  - Command: p (check if all partition have a right dimensioning)
  - Command: w

-to set the first EFI partition when fdisk is still open:
+To set the first EFI partition when fdisk is still open:
  - t
  - 1
  - 1